tak205/ELK-Project/README.md

 - 24.242.83.59

 Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?
 The jump box.
 10.0.0.4

 A summary of the access policies in place can be found in the table below.